farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 - the content and the organization of the data present in the FARAO CRAC object model,
 - how a FARAO CRAC object can be built,
   - either by using the java API,
-  - orby  using the FARAO internal Json CRAC format.
+  - or by using the FARAO internal Json CRAC format.

 Note that other pages of this documentation describe how the FARAO CRAC object model can be built with other standard CRAC formats, such as the CORE Merged-CB CRAC format, the security limit format, or the CRAC CSE Format.